Sign In / Register

 Hisense UK aims to have a transparent and cooperative relationship with HMRC and other tax authorities.

 In the UK, the Company does not have a CRM with HMRC.
 However, the Company has regular correspondence with HMRC.
 In addition, it engages with external professional expertise to ensure compliance and accuracy.
-The Company is committed to prompt disclosure and transparency in all tax matters with HMRC and recognize that there will be areas of different legal interpretations between the Company and HMRC.
+The Company is committed to prompt disclosure and transparency in all tax matters with HMRC and recognise that there will be areas of different legal interpretations between the Company and HMRC.
 In such situations, the Company will engage with HMRC in a proactive manner to achieve an early resolution.